High brown fritillary: Description from Seitz

 more obtuse, the outer margin of the forewing quite straight and that of the hindwing feebly undulate in the female.

 Easily recognized by the thickened hairy streaks placed in the male on the branches of the median vein on the forewing.
 Beneath the silver-spots are much larger than in niobe, particularly the marginal spots are much longer and broader.

 Geographic range

 This butterfly has many subspecies that span across Europe and throughout Asia and Africa, given that there are temperate temperatures in those regions.
 Northern Europe has seen a severe decline in fritillary population but it is still relatively abundant in other parts of Europe.

 As of 2015, the high brown fritillary was the most threatened British butterfly species.
+It continues to be regarded as Britain's most threatened butterfly, having been reduced to around 50 sites since the 1970s.
+On the 2022 Red List of British butterflies it is classified as Endangered.
 Populations remain in four areas in Great Britain.
 The Morecambe Bay Limestone hills, the Glamorgan Brackenlands, Dartmoor and Exmoor all support a fritillary population, while it has declined in most other Northern European regions.